Ed Carberry: Monte Vista

-In 1989, Carberry was hired as head football coach at Monte Vista High School, taking over what The San Diego Union-Tribune described as a "once-moribund program".
-In 1992, he led the Monarchs to their first playoff victory in 17 years, defeating Chula Vista High School in the first round of the CIF San Diego Section (CIF-SDS) playoffs.
+In 1989, Carberry was hired as head football coach at Monte Vista High School.
+In 1992, he led the Monte Vista Monarchs to their first playoff victory in 17 years, defeating Chula Vista High School in the first round of the CIF San Diego Section (CIF-SDS) playoffs.
 In 1995, Carberry guided Monte Vista to a 12–1 record and a CIF-SDS Division II championship, beating Escondido High School at Jack Murphy Stadium for their first title in school history.
 The team featured future NFL player Michael Wiley.
 Monte Vista once again compiled a 12–1 record in 1999, but lost in the CIF-SDS title game.
 After a one-year stint as the defensive coordinator at Grossmont College in 2000, Carberry returned to Monte Vista in 2001.
-That season, they beat a Helix High School team starring Reggie Bush and Alex Smith, handing them their only loss of the season despite the future Heisman winner rushing for 316 yards.
+That season, they beat a Helix High School team starring Reggie Bush and Alex Smith, handing them their only loss of the season despite Bush rushing for 316 yards.
 "These kids believed all week we could do it, and I’ll be darned if they didn’t," said Carberry.
 In 2003, he guided the Monarchs to a 10–2–1 record and another CIF-SDS Division II championship, defeating Helix in the final at the renamed Qualcomm Stadium.

 In 14 seasons at Monte Vista, Carberry led the Monarchs to two CIF-SDS championships, seven league crowns, and 11 playoff berths.
 He compiled a record of 100–59–1, becoming just the third football coach in the history of the Grossmont Union High School District to amass 100 wins at one school, and was honored as a seven-time Grossmont League Coach of the Year.
-Gary Watkins Jr., who played for Carberry at Monte Vista in the early 2000s and later coached against him in the junior college ranks, facetiously described the discipline he imposed on his players as "almost paramilitary".
+Gary Watkins Jr., who played at Monte Vista in the early 2000s under Carberry and later coached against him in the junior college ranks, facetiously described the discipline he imposed on his players as "almost paramilitary".